-Join Steve Caplin for an in-depth discussion in this video Rotating a book, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Rotating a book, part of Photoshop: Creating Perspective.

 This book has been photographed at an angle, which means we can see the top, …side, and the front cover.
 As longs as we have the Extended Edition …of Photoshop, that's all we need in order to turn it into a 3D model. …So, let's begin by going into Vanishing Point. …As always, we have to start by defining a first perspective plane. …Now on this book, it's a little tricky because we haven't got any truly squared …up surfaces.
 All the corners are bending in slightly.…